Isaac Bashevis Singer: Literary influences

 Of his non-Yiddish-contemporaries, he was strongly influenced by the writings of Knut Hamsun, many of whose works he later translated, while he had a more critical attitude towards Thomas Mann, whose approach to writing he considered opposed to his own.
 Contrary to Hamsun's approach, Singer shaped his world not only with the egos of his characters, but also from Jewish moral tradition embodied by his father in the stories about Singer's youth.
 There was a dichotomy between the life his heroes lead and the life they feel they should lead—which gives his art a modernity his predecessors did not express.
+Singer's stories often involve highly individualist and anti-conformist characters rebelling alone against society.
+In a 1974 interview, Singer stated that "every human being, if he is a real, sensitive human being, feels quite isolated.
+It is only the people with very little individuality who always feel that they belong."
+He added that "Since I believe that the purpose of literature is to stress individuality, I also, unwillingly, stress human lonesomeness".

-His themes of witchcraft, mystery and legend draw on traditional sources, but they are contrasted with a modern and ironic consciousness.
+Singer's themes of witchcraft, mystery and legend draw on traditional sources, but they are contrasted with a modern and ironic consciousness.
 They are also concerned with the bizarre and the grotesque.

 An important strand of his art is intra-familial strife, which he experienced when taking refuge with his mother and younger brother at his uncle's home in Biłgoraj.
 This is the central theme in Singer's family chronicles such as The Family Moskat (1950), The Manor (1967), and The Estate (1969).
 Some critics believe these show the influence of Thomas Mann's novel Buddenbrooks; Singer had translated Mann's Der Zauberberg (The Magic Mountain) into Yiddish as a young writer.

 Language

 Singer always wrote and published in Yiddish.
 His novels were serialized in newspapers, which also published his short stories.
 He edited his novels and stories for publication in English, which was used as the basis for translation into other languages.
-He referred to his English versions as his "second original".
-This has led to an ongoing controversy whether the "real Singer" is the Yiddish original, with its finely tuned language and sometimes rambling construction, or in the more tightly edited American versions, where the language is usually simpler and more direct.
 Some of Singer's stories and novels have not been translated.